 Losing or putting on weight may affect breast size, but it doesn’t always do so.

-Sleeping on your front
+Sleeping on your stomach

 Sleeping in a bra

-Girls who have developed further should consider getting a soft cup bra.
-These are similar to training bras but have soft cups to keep your breasts comfortably in place.
-However, it is not recommended to get bras with underwires and other complicated “grown-up” bras.
-Choose a bra that will still be comfortable and not make the growing pains any worse.
+Once breasts have developed further, it may be time to consider getting a soft cup bra.
+These are similar to training bras, but they have soft cups to keep the breasts comfortably in place.
+However, underwire bras and other complicated bras aren’t recommended.
+Instead, choose a bra that will be comfortable and won’t worsen any growing pains.